baijuka/ms3-bju-project/README.md

 ### **Site owner'as goals:**
 * As a site owner, I want recipes added via the site to be stored in the correct format in the database
 * As a site owner, I want to be able to see who has added each recipe
+* As a site owner, I want to know how many reciepes were added

 ## <a name="scope"></a> Scope
 **Functional requirements:**
 #### For ease of use:
 * Navigation bar which is simple and easy to navigate
-* A search Function
+* A search Function to search for recipes
 #### To ensure the database is up to date and editable:
 * Function to add a recipe
 * Function to edit a recipe
 * Function to delete a recipe
 * For the recipes to be only editable by the creator
+* User with admin status is able to add, delete and edit recipe categories

 **Content requirements:**
 #### To ensure the site is visually appealing and to draw the user's eye:
 * Images of recipes
-* Clear, crisp colours which do not detract from or make the text unreadable

-### For usability
-* For the time commitment to be clear as this is often a factor in a recipe choice
+* Color scheme was chosen to make the site attractive, memorable and trustworthy.

 ## <a name="structure"></a> Structure
 **Interaction design:**